base/base/docs/specs/plasma.md

 to be submitted to the inbox address, the data is uploaded to the DA storage layer instead, and a commitment (keccak256 hash) is submitted as the bacher inbox transaction call data.
 The batcher SHOULD NOT submit a commitment onchain unless input data was successfully stored on the service.
+In addition, a DA provider storage service SHOULD return an error response if it is unable to properly store the request payload so as to signal to the batcher to retry.
+Input commitments submitted onchain without proper storage on the DA provider service are subject to challenges if the input cannot be retrieved during the challenge window, as detailed in the following section.

 ## Data Availability Challenge Contract